BennyDaBee/PRTG-UniFi-API/README.md

 # Individual Files

 You will have to edit each file to match the path of the output above.
 I may test in a later version passing a variable between scripts to eliminate the need for files.

+All files as well will need to be also edited to match the MAC of the device you are trying to monitor.